Coming Soon: Route 3 Business (Chatham Bridge) Bridge Superstructure Replacement

 With additional traffic expected to use Route 1 northbound and southbound during the Chatham Bridge closure, the following changes will be in effect:

 - Hanson Avenue traffic approaching the Route 1 intersection will be limited to right turns onto Route 1 southbound only.
 Hanson Avenue traffic will be prohibited from proceeding straight across the intersection to Princess Anne Street or making a left turn to Route 1 northbound.
-Instead, Hanson Avenue traffic seeking to reach Princess Anne Street or Route 1 northbound will be detoured to Woodford Street, Riverside Drive and Amaret Street.
+Instead, Hanson Avenue traffic seeking to reach Princess Anne Street or Route 1 northbound will be detoured to Germania Street, where there is an existing traffic signal.

 - A new traffic signal will be added at the Princess Anne Street ramp to Route 1 northbound for traffic entering Route 1 northbound.
 The signal will allow for free-flowing right turns onto Route 1 northbound from Princess Anne Street during a green signal.